Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 As this is a tech-preview, there are known issues.
 For information on those see: [Scalable Walrus Tech-Preview Known Issues](RiakCS Tech Preview Known Issues)

+### Installing Object Storage Gateways (OSGs) ###

+Please install the "eucalyptus-osg" package on each host designated as the OSG.

+    yum install eucalyptus-osg

+In this setup, you will only have to install the "eucalyptus-cloud" package on the CLC and the "eucalyptus-osg" package on each OSG host.

 ### Registering Object Storage Gateways (OSGs)

 The cloud administrator can register multiple Object Storage Gateway (OSG) components with the Eucalyptus Cloud Controller (CLC).